Skip to content

 } else

-// information about the result of the executed request
+// information on the result of the query

 }